Dege Peak

-Dege Peak is a 7,006-foot (2,135 m) summit located in Pierce County of Washington state.
+Dege Peak is a 7,009-foot (2,136 m) summit located in Pierce County of Washington state.
 It is part of the Sourdough Mountains in Mount Rainier National Park.
 It was named in 1932 for James Henry Dege (born 1868), a prominent Tacoma businessman and Captain of the First Regiment National Guard of Washington.
-His mother was a descendant of President Zachary Taylor.

 The peak is a popular hiking destination with views of the Emmons Glacier, Winthrop Glacier, Inter Glacier, Fryingpan Glacier, Little Tahoma Peak, and views in all directions because the trail is above tree line.
 The trail starts at the Sunrise Historic District.
 Access is limited by snowpack closing the Sunrise Road much of the year.
 July, August, and September are the months when the Sunrise Road is seasonally open for vehicle traffic.

-Antler Peak is its nearest higher neighbor, 1.03 mi to the west.
+Antler Peak is the nearest higher neighbor, 1.03 mi to the west.
 Precipitation runoff from Dege Peak drains into the White River.

 Climate

 Dege Peak is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range (Orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
+Most weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks of the Cascade Range (orographic lift), causing them to drop their moisture in the form of rain or snow onto the Cascades.
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
 Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
 During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
-The months July through September offer the most favorable weather for viewing or climbing this peak.
+The months of July through September offer the most favorable weather for viewing or climbing this peak.